tabarra/txAdmin/docs/dev_notes.md

 - player count (longer window, maybe with some other data)
     - show the player count at the peaks
 - histogram of session time
-- new players per day
+- chart of new players per day
 - top players?
 - map heatmap?!
 - player disconnect reasons